 Contractors of state agencies who have access to a state computer system or database must complete training during the term of the contract and during any renewal period.

 How many training programs will be certified?

-HB 3834 requires DIR to certify at least five cybersecurity training programs, although we anticipate certifying more than the minimum.
+HB 3834 requires DIR to certify at least five cybersecurity training programs.
+Refer to the

 What criteria will be used to certify the programs?

 HB3834 requires training programs to: (1) focus on forming information security habits and procedures that protect information resources; and (2) teach best practices for detecting, assessing, reporting, and addressing information security threats.
 Refer to the link above for detailed certification criteria, based on the

 You can submit a security awareness training program for certification using the